Bound (Fringe): Plot

 Following Olivia Dunham's (Anna Torv) kidnapping from the previous episode, "Safe", Fringe Division works to find her location.
 Unbeknownst to her, one of Olivia's captors is Fringe agent Mitchell Loeb (Chance Kelly).
 He gives her a spinal tap and returns to help with the investigation.
 Olivia fights off the remaining men and escapes, taking several medical samples with her.
 She hides the samples right before being arrested by Sanford Harris (Michael Gaston), a former adversary who was hired to audit Fringe Division.
 Years before, Olivia exposed and prosecuted Harris for sexually assaulting three female Marine privates, and he now wants revenge.
 Now recovering in Boston Hospital, Olivia's judgment is questioned by Harris for working with the mentally unstable scientist Walter Bishop (John Noble) and his law-breaking son Peter Bishop (Joshua Jackson).
 Harris tells her she cannot investigate her own abduction.

 Back at Fringe Division, Olivia learns that the building she was kept at is empty and contains no traces of her captors.
 Olivia, along with Walter and Peter, recovers the hidden samples.
-They soon hear of the murder of epidemiologist Miles Kinberg, who was killed by a chemical which created a giant, slug-like single cell of acute viral nasopharyngitis in his stomach.
+They soon hear of the murder of epidemiologist Miles Kinberg, who was killed by a chemical that created a giant, slug-like single cell of acute viral nasopharyngitis in his stomach.
 Olivia learns that Kinberg was about to start a job at the Centers for Disease Control, and that another scientist, Dr. Russell Simon, is also set to begin working there.
 She connects Kinberg's killers with her own captors based on the similarities of her stolen samples.
-Fringe Division brings Simon in for protection but he is killed soon after when Loeb gives him the same chemical agent.
+Fringe Division brings Simon in for protection, but he is killed soon after when Loeb gives him the same chemical agent.

 Meanwhile, Olivia's sister Rachel (Ari Graynor) and niece Ella (Lily Pilblad) come to visit.
 Olivia succeeds in connecting the murder to Loeb by recognizing his shoes from when she was a captive.
 She goes to search his house but accidentally runs into his wife and accomplice, Samantha (Trini Alvarado).
 Loeb tells his wife to kill Olivia, and after a struggle, Olivia fatally shoots Samantha.
 Olivia obtains the necessary evidence to capture Loeb and questions him about her abduction.
-She gets little information until she shows him pictures of his dead wife, as he was unaware she was killed.
+She gets little information until she shows him pictures of his dead wife, as he was unaware she had been killed.
 Loeb angrily tells Olivia about "two sides" and that he was trying to save her.